eed3si9n/eed3si9n.com/content/posts/10things.md

 val res0: Int = 1
 ```

 People like Miles Sabin have been eating these for breakfast for the last 10 years.
-See [Functional operations on HLists][shapeless-guide] section of the 'The Type Astronaut's Guide to Shapeless' by Dave Gurnell.
+See [Functional operations on HLists][shapeless-guide] section of 'The Type Astronaut's Guide to Shapeless' by Dave Gurnell.
 Now Scala 3 has adopted these "type astronaut" ideas into the canon, which makes me happy.

 <a id="tuples"></a>
 ### 7. Tuples